 History of the Edinburgh Printmakers Workshop

-However, the Victoria Steet space was small, and in 1975 Printmakers’ moved to a larger premises above the Fruitmarket Gallery.
-This workshop oversaw significant projects such as a folio of 20 lithographs by William Johnstone.
-Throughout the 1970s other cultural establishments were inspired by the organisation’s model, such as Glasgow Print Studio and Peacock Printmakers in Aberdeen.
+However, the Victoria Street space was small, and in 1975, Printmakers moved to a larger space on Market Street above the Fruitmarket Gallery.
+This workshop oversaw significant projects, such as a folio of 20 lithographs by William Johnstone.
+Throughout the 1970s, other cultural establishments were inspired by the organisation’s model, such as Glasgow Print Studio and Peacock Printmakers in Aberdeen.

-In 1984 the Workshop moved again to an old wash-house in Union Street.
+In 1984, the Workshop moved again to an old wash-house on Union Street.
 This opening was marked by a major exhibition of prints by Henry Moore, with further displays of work by John Bellany following.
-Throughout its time here many up-and-coming artists worked with the facilities who would later go on to become dominant figures in Scottish art.
-In 1998 the organisation changed its name to be Edinburgh Printmakers.
+Throughout its time here, many up-and-coming artists worked with the facilities who would later go on to become dominant figures in Scottish art.

-The move to Castle Mills in Fountainbridge in 2019 enabled Edinburgh Printmakers to diversify its impact in many ways, such as expanding the studio facilities, exhibition spaces and providing studios to rent for creative businesses.
-More educational facilities were developed as well as new partnership projects with local, national and international partners.
-Edinburgh Printmakers continues to provide support for artists to develop their practice, build networks and seek out new opportunities.
+The move to Castle Mills in Fountainbridge in 2019 enabled Edinburgh Printmakers to diversify its impact in many ways, such as expanding the studio facilities and exhibition spaces and providing studios to rent for creative businesses.
+More educational facilities were developed, as well as new partnership projects with local, national, and international partners.
+Edinburgh Printmakers continues to provide support for artists to develop their practice, build networks, and seek out new opportunities.

 • History of the Castle Mills building